wiber/silver-bullet/README.md

 #### Aims
 - [x] Fast Prototyping
   - [x] write all code in one language.
-  - [x] tidy modules independant from meteor.
+  - [x] tidy modules decoupled from meteor.
   - [ ] one-liner to clone, run and open in vim
 - [ ] Code, UI and Styles in Coffeescript.
   - [x] material-ui